 Standard hybrid vehicles use far less gasoline than the standard gas-powered vehicle, and plug-in hybrids take that concept even further.
 By running almost purely on batteries, plug-in hybrids can travel long distances while hardly using any gas at all.

 A study commissioned by The Department of Energy found that a typical hybrid car reduces the emission of greenhouse gases by about 22 percent, while battery-powered plug-in hybrids reduced emissions by 36 percent.
-In addition to this, plug-in hybrids have the potential to avoid emitting greenhouse gases altogether by running on biofuels or by recharging via solar-powered methods.
+In addition to this, plug-in hybrids have the potential to avoid emitting greenhouse gases altogether.
+This is possible by running on biofuels or by recharging via solar-powered methods.

-The ability to charge one’s car at home overnight is far more convenient for most people than having to stop at a gas station every day.
+The ability to charge one’s car at home overnight is a plus.
+It’s far more convenient than having to stop at a gas station every day.
 Gas stations trips could theoretically be given up altogether when driving a plug-in hybrid, especially when considering shorter trips.

 On the other hand, traditional hybrids have a convenience edge when considering longer trips.
 Standard hybrids only need to be taken to a gas station to get their full range of mileage from the gas-powered engine.
-When the engine is full, the battery in a standard hybrid can constantly recharge itself through a process called regenerative braking, where some of the energy from braking is used to recharge the battery.
-Plug-in hybrids have this ability too, but charging stations will need to be available at more gas stations in order for long distance travel to be feasible.
+When the engine is full, the battery in a standard hybrid can constantly recharge itself.
+This is done through a process called regenerative braking.
+Some of the energy from braking is used to recharge the battery.
+Plug-in hybrids have this ability too.
+But charging stations will need to be available at more gas stations in order for long distance travel to be feasible.